 Artificial irrigation should be used only to supplement rainfall.
 Do not water your lawn if rain is coming, it is currently raining, or it has just rained.

 You will not have to supply the same amount of artificial irrigation year-round.
-Grass needs that one inch of water per week when the weather is hot, and/or the grass is actively growing.
+Grass needs that 1 inch of water per week when the weather is hot, and/or the grass is actively growing.

-So, for example, for a cool-season grass in the Northeast, you will be watering most in late spring, in summer, and in early fall.
-However, do continue to water throughout fall to make up for the fact that your grass will largely be deprived of water during the winter.
+A cool-season grass in the Northeast needs to be watered most in late spring, in summer, and in early fall, sometimes as much as three times a week in warmer weather.
+Continue to water throughout fall but reduce the frequency, since your grass will largely be deprived of water during the winter.

 Signs Your Lawn Is Being Over-Watered or Under-Watered